-“For Sharon and I one of the biggest rewards has been to see the number of sustained friendships that have come from it, with people meeting up regularly.”
+“For Sharon and I one of the biggest rewards has been to see the number of sustained friendships that have come from it.”

 Increased anxiety with lockdown

-Jackie thinks that, with the recent lockdown prompting the temporary suspension of fertility treatment, there will be increased appetite for a virtual meeting.
+Jackie thinks that, with the uncertainty during the lockdown and the temporary suspension of fertility treatment, there has been increased appetite for a virtual meeting.

 “People have felt more isolated during lockdown.
 Treatments being cancelled and put on hold have increased anxiety levels, and not being able to be around family and friends has added to the stress.

 “Lack of control and uncertainty is hard enough for those with infertility, but the added challenges of the coronavirus pandemic can cause significant stress.